-Naturally rare due to their dependence on soil type, location, hydrology or other highly localized climatic or physical features, such as some types of limestone karst forest, inselberg, montana forest, or river V forest in arid zones Χ Anthropogenically rare, because the area of this ecosystem has been drastically reduced due to human activities compared to its historical extent, such as fragments of primary forests in areas where almost V all of the primary forest has been eliminated.
-V Threatened or threatened with extinction (eg drastically reduced) due to ongoing or proposed ٧ operations.
-Classified as threatened in the national or international system V Classified as tiffeatened in the flational of international system V
+Conditions for the existence of HCV 3 Naturally rare due to their dependence on soil type, location, hydrology or other highly localized climatic or physical features, such as some types of limestone karst forest, inselberg, montana forest, or river x forest in arid zones Anthropogenically rare, because the area of this ecosystem has been drastically reduced due to human activities compared to its historical extent, such as fragments of primary forests in areas where almost all of the primary forest has been eliminated. v Threatened or threatened with extinction (eg drastically reduced) due to ongoing or proposed operations. v Classified as threatened in the national or international system v